adityatelange/hugo-PaperMod/content/posts/papermod/papermod-features/index.md

 ---
 ```

-To hide a particular page from being searched, add it in post's fron't matter
+To hide a particular page from being searched, add it in post's frontmatter

 ```yml
 ---